 Diamond

 Diamond Class

 The teacher in Diamond class is Mrs Rounce.
-In the morning Mrs Smith teaches Year 2 and 3 in Sapphire Class.
-Mrs Glover and Miss Wollington support teaching and learning in Diamond class.
+In the morning Mrs Smith teaches year 3 and 4 and amend to Mrs Glover, Miss Dacosta and Miss Wollington support teaching and learning in Diamond class.

+Diamond